OpenEvalProject/evals/manuscripts/elife-38683/v2/manuscript.md

 ## Abstract

-10.7554/eLife.38683.001 In the human fungal pathogen Cryptococcus neoformans , sex can benefit its pathogenicity through production of meiospores, which are believed to offer both physical and meiosis-created lineage advantages for its infections.
+In the human fungal pathogen Cryptococcus neoformans, sex can benefit its pathogenicity through production of meiospores, which are believed to offer both physical and meiosis-created lineage advantages for its infections.
 Cryptococcus sporulation occurs following two parallel events, meiosis and differentiation of the basidium, the characteristic sexual structure of the basidiomycetes.
 However, the circuit integrating these events to ensure subsequent sporulation is unclear.
 Here, we show the spatiotemporal coordination of meiosis and basidial maturation by visualizing event-specific molecules in developing basidia defined by a quantitative approach.
 Monitoring of gene induction timing together with genetic analysis reveals co-regulation of the coordinated events by a shared regulatory program.
 Two RRM family regulators, Csa1 and Csa2, are crucial components that bridge meiosis and basidial maturation, further determining sporulation.
-We propose that the regulatory coordination of meiosis and basidial development serves as a determinant underlying the production of infectious meiospores in C. neoformans .
+We propose that the regulatory coordination of meiosis and basidial development serves as a determinant underlying the production of infectious meiospores in C. neoformans.

 ## Introduction